Ton Pentre: David Davies and his last half crown

 The largest colliery in the area, Maindy Colliery, was established in Ton Pentre when the first mine was sunk by David Davies & Partners in 1864.

 Davies had rented land in the Rhondda Fawr and had searched for a workable seam for 15 months.
 When he had finally run out of money he gathered his workforce together and paid them their final wages.
 Digging his hand into his pocket he took out a single half crown saying, "There you are.
 That's all I've got".
 Someone in the crowd replied, "'We'll have that as well" and Davies impulsively threw his last coin into the crowd.
-Impressed by this gesture, the men agreed to continue working for another seven days without pay.
-On the seventh day of digging with no pay, a massive seam of the best-quality steam coal was finally found.
+Impressed by this gesture, with no pay, the men agreed to continue working.
+On the seventh day of digging, a "massive seam of the best-quality steam coal" was finally found.

 The mine was near closure in 1866 when the new Six Feet seam was discovered.
 This sustained production of coal until 1948, when mining ceased at the colliery, though it remained open as a ventilation shaft for other mines.